marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-optimization.rst

     Maximum number of statements allowed in a block that needs to be duplicated when threading jumps.

+  .. gcc-param:: max-jump-thread-paths

+    The maximum number of paths to consider when searching for jump threading opportunities.
+When arriving at a block incoming edges are only considered if the number of paths to be searched sofar multiplied by the incoming edge degree does not exhaust the specified maximum number of paths to consider.

   .. gcc-param:: max-fields-for-field-sensitive

     Maximum number of fields in a structure treated in